SasView/documents/Training/New_Contributor_Training/Topics.md

 - Why those two are not the same now
 - How to read a traceback call

-Information or ìhow do I..î
+Information or ‚Äúhow do I..‚Äù
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Search term for issues/PR (need script)
 - Wicki (need script)
-- Documents repo (need  ìtour stopsî)
+- Documents repo (need  ‚Äútour stops‚Äù)
 - Tutorials (WEB and builtin) - use fitting as example?
 - Docs and Sphynx (Web AND built in)
  - Dev (need tour stops)